-Hello and welcome to the Summer Outdoor Spaces Blog Hop hosted by AnnMarie & Anne from Simply2Moms!
+Hello and welcome to the Summer Outdoor Spaces Blog Hop hosted by my good friends AnnMarie & Anne from Simply2Moms!

 If you’re visiting from Lana’s Greenhouse or if you just happened to stop by, I’m so glad you’re here.